sunpyopark/Docker_Jenkins_Pipeline/README.md

     - `Post-build Actions` -> `Push Only if Build Succeeds` -> `Merge Results` -> `Branches` -> Branch to push: `master` -> Target remote name: `origin`
     -  Click `Apply` and `Save`

-**Note**: Webhooks only work with public IP.
+> **Note**: Webhooks only work with a public IP.
 You will need to forward your local port [http://localhost:8080/](http://localhost:8080/) to the Internet/public using an SSH server like [Serveo](https://medium.com/automationmaster/how-to-forward-my-local-port-to-public-using-serveo-4979f352a3bf), Ngrok or [SocketXP](https://www.socketxp.com/download).
+---
 > To set up Github Webhooks, Jenkins, and Ngrok for Local Development click [here](https://medium.com/@developerwakeling/setting-up-github-webhooks-jenkins-and-ngrok-for-local-development-f4b2c1ab5b6)
+---

-2. On Github, navigate to your repository -> Go to `settings` -> `Webhooks` -> in Payload URL, enter Jenkins URL e.g:
+2. On Github, navigate to your [repository](https://github.com/naistangz/Docker_Jenkins_Pipeline/tree/development) -> Go to `Settings` -> `Webhooks` -> in Payload URL, enter Jenkins URL e.g:
 ```bash
 http://naistangz-1234.socketxp.com/github-webhook/
 ```